Rapid Communications in Mass Spectrometry

 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley Online Library journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.

-In general, submissions that use conventional MS, GC/MS or LC/MS methods to catalogue or screen for components of extracts including Traditional Chinese Medicines are discouraged, except where the authors can clearly demonstrate that their contribution represents a significant extension of the capabilities or applications of mass spectrometry or new understanding of ion chemistry and related disciplines.
-In addition, articles reporting Stable Isotope analyses may only be published if they express novelty or significant developments in SI methodology.
+In general, submissions that use conventional MS methods to catalogue or screen for components of extracts including Traditional Chinese Medicines are discouraged, except when the authors can clearly demonstrate that their contribution represents a significant extension of the capabilities or applications of mass spectrometry or new understanding of ion chemistry and related disciplines.
+In addition, articles reporting Stable Isotope analyses may only be published if they express novelty or significant developments in methodology.

 Description of compounds under study.
 The molecular structures of chemical compounds (e.g. small molecules and pharmaceuticals) used to carry out the studies have to be fully disclosed in the paper and/or its supporting information or should be readily available without infringements or restriction.